ApexRMS/stsim-cbmcfs3/docs/getting_started.md

 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-5-update-3.png">
 <br>
+>**Note:**In the example, the "ST-Sim Stratum and ST-Sim Secondary Stratum" columns have been populated and hidden for image clarity.
+In a custom Library, users will need to manually set values for these columns.

 Looking at the **Spin-up** Scenario, we see that each ST-Sim State Class defined in the species crosswalk has been linked with each transition (disturbance) type.
 <br>
 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-6.png">